A lot of you have been asking, so here’s a little more about how I craft a klepto-collaborative poem.

 My most recent efforts (available in the previous posts) for TEDx have been created from TED Talks by writing down words, word pairings and phrases as the event is going on in real-time.
 During the breaks, I use the words like puzzle pieces–whose shapes adapt to any piece they’re put next to–to juggle the text and ideas around until I have something that I like, that’s different enough from the speaker’s usage to be fresh, unexpected, inventive, and yet still hold some of the spirit and flavor of each speaker’s intent.
 I only have so much time during the breaks to play with the building block puzzle pieces of text, and then after the very last speaker of the day I have to go right up to the stage and read what I’ve crafted.
 All the text I’ve lifted from the last session has to be woven into the overall tapestry without any break time in which to prepare.

 It’s challenging; it can even be scary; it’s always exhilarating.
 It’s one of the most creative and all-out adventuresome and gloriously fun experiences that I have.
+Here’s one of my favorite klepto-collaborative poems from a TEDx thus far, You Strike A Woman, You Strike A Rock.

 This adrenaline-zipping live-action version of klepto-collaborative evolved from the original version of “stealing” text from the printed page, as I did with the poems of Sylvia Plath.
 An excerpt of which lives here.
 Right under that excerpt is the basic How To, written for Ann Leary‘s Wicked Good Life blog readers who were interested in understanding how I arrived at the end product .
 Which is this: